magomimmo/modern-cljs/doc/tutorial-07.md

 have it in a production environment.
-Aside from the fact that, as we have just seen, the `:advanced` compilation mode left hanging the brepl connection, it would be nice to have a way to explicitly **exclude** the `connect.cljs` file containing the connection call from the build (i.e. `:prod`) dedicated to the production environment.
+Aside from the fact that, as we have just seen, the `:advanced` compilation mode left hanging the brepl connection, it would be nice to have a way to explicitly **exclude** the `connect.cljs` file containing the connection call from the production build.

 ## Solve the problem

-Starting from the `0.3.2` release, the [lein-cljsbuild][6] plugin has a new feature which can be used to easily solve the above trouble by allowing to specify more than one CLJS source directory in the `:source-paths` compilation option.
-To **exclude** the `connect.cljs` file from the production build we have to move it from the `src/cljs` directory to a new one and add the newly created directory only to the development and pre-production builds.
+Starting from the `0.3.2` release, the [lein-cljsbuild][6] plugin has a new feature which can be used to easily solve the above issue by allowing you to specify more than one CLJS source directory in the `:source-paths` compilation option.
+To **exclude** `connect.cljs` from the production build we have to move it from the `src/cljs` directory to a new one and add the newly created directory only to the development and pre-production builds.